Company underscores support for the Trump administration's goal and outlines steps it has taken to hold down drug costs for consumers

-WOONSOCKET, R.I., July 16, 2018 /PRNewswire/ -- CVS Health (NYSE: CVS) today submitted its comments in response to the Request for Information (RFI) on the Trump Administration's Blueprint to Lower Drug Prices.
-In a cover letter to Secretary of Health and Human Services (HHS) Alex Azar summarizing the full comments submitted to HHS, the company underscored support for the Administration's goals and emphasized the industry-leading steps it has taken to hold down drug costs and bring innovative solutions to market to help consumers.
+WOONSOCKET, R.I., July 16, 2018 /PRNewswire/ -- CVS Health (NYSE: CVS) today submitted its comments in response to the Request for Information (RFI) on the Trump administration's Blueprint to Lower Drug Prices.
+In a cover letter to Secretary of Health and Human Services (HHS) Alex Azar summarizing the full comments submitted to HHS, the company underscored support for the Trump administration's goals and emphasized the industry-leading steps it has taken to hold down drug costs and bring innovative solutions to market to help consumers.

 "Until drug manufacturers reduce the high price they set for these drugs, we know this problem is not going away," the company said in the letter.
-"We support the Administration's goal to lower drug prices and reduce out-of-pocket costs for consumers and we are using every innovative tool possible to bring down the cost of drugs ourselves."
+"We support the [Trump] Administration's goal to lower drug prices and reduce out-of-pocket costs for consumers and we are using every innovative tool possible to bring down the cost of drugs ourselves."

 The full text of CVS Health's cover letter to Secretary Azar follows here:

 Secretary Alex M. Azar II